Warning: Excessive Schmoopiness

 "Oh please, you're just scared that Shirley's going to be all judge-y.
 She forgets that I'm twenty-six years old sometimes."

-Annie shrugs, though her gaze drops.
+Annie shrugs, though she doesn't look at him, her gaze falling to her lap.
 "We'll just have to be honest with her and say that's not in our plans."

-"Right," he nods but his stomach lurches uneasily.
+"Right," Jeff says with a nod, but his stomach lurches uneasily.
 "Wait.
+Hang on.
 Marriage isn't in your plans?
 You, Annie Edison?
 The same woman whose giant wedding folder is currently taking up a whole shelf on our bookcase?"

 "Avoidance until it's impossible not to has always been our thing.
 Why change?"

 Annie huffs a breathy laugh and swats at him, pausing a moment to chew on her lip.
 "Look, I used to think marriage was in my future because that was the fairy tale, you know?
 That's how things were supposed to be.
 But I know it's not like that anymore.
 And yes, I have a wedding folder and sure, sometimes I like to look at flowers and whatever.
 Whoopdee doo!
 That doesn't mean anything, except maybe that I like pretty things.
 And well, I learned your views on marriage a long time ago and that's, that's okay, Jeff.
 I'm happy."
-Her fingertip runs soft across the sonogram.
+Her fingertip runs soft across the sonogram, her mouth curling upwards every time.
 "I know you're committed to me.
-I mean, we have a mortgage and everything!"
+I mean, we have a mortgage and everything."

-He frowns bemusedly.
+He frowns, bemused.
 "This is a little different, Annie."

-"I know," she says hurriedly.
+"I know," she adds hurriedly, like she's scared whatever she says will have him running in the opposite direction.
 "I just.
 Regardless of what Shirley or anyone might say, I just want you to know that I don't expect anything from you apart from being here with us.
 That's all I want."

-Leaning over the centre console, Annie presses a kiss to his distracted lips before thrusting the scan into his hands and squeezing his knee reassuringly.
-As she leaves the car Jeff feels the weight of her words settle over him uncomfortably, unsure whether they were pacifying lies or truths and seriously, why did he open his goddamn mouth in the first place?
+Leaning over the centre console, Annie presses a kiss to his distracted lips before dropping the scan into his hands and squeezing his knee.
+As she leaves the car, Jeff feels the weight of her words settle over him uncomfortably, unsure whether they were pacifying lies or truths and seriously, why did he open his goddamn mouth in the first place?

 Squinting at the print-out in his hands, Jeff fingers the white lettering in the corner – little digits and letters describing the gestational age and size of their baby and other things that look like nonsense to his untrained eye.
 But nonsense is usually something Jeff can avoid and this is definitely not one of those things, and the anxiety he briefly felt last month suddenly sort of swells and sticks in his throat.

 Jolting a little from the impatient rap of Annie's knuckles against his car window, Jeff flips down the sun visor and tucks the scan there along with the business card Annie gave him for Christmas all those years ago.
-As Jeff climbs from the car, Annie offers her hand and nods her head to the steps leading to Pierce's front door.
+Once he climbs from the car, Annie offers her hand and nods her head to the steps leading up to Pierce's front door.

 Jesus Christ, he has no idea.

-"So…" Pierce jabs with his fork.
+"So…" Pierce jabs the air with his fork.
 "Care to explain why I haven't seen you in forever?"

 "Why is that again?"